 Adoption is significant and complex, and that’s why you should consult a lawyer to guide you through the process.
-Your attorney at Bolton Law will first confirm that you meet the eligibility requirements for adopting in Texas.
-Your attorney will first ensure that you meet the requirements for adoption in Texas.
+Your adoption lawyer at Bolton Law will first confirm that you meet the eligibility requirements for adopting in Texas.
+Your adoption lawyer will first ensure that you meet the requirements for adoption in Texas.

 Before you initiate the process, ensure you communicate the decision with your partner, trusted friend, mentor, or therapist.
 Your decision will affect the child’s life in a number of ways, so it’s wise to have another perspective.